ArmanDovlatbekyan/jwt_auth/README.md

 # How to run application
 ### Requirements:

-1) Mysql server with created lottery tables
+1) Mysql server with tables
 ( to create database and tables you can use createDB.sql which is located in ./backend/src/db )
 2) Redis